vukovuko/puppeteer-task/README.md

 ### Project Setup Instructions

-To get started with the project, follow these setup instructions:
+To get started with the project, follow these setup instructions

 Clone the project with
 ```